-Jeff’s practice is focused on representing businesses and individuals with complex financial litigation needs including: bankruptcy/bankruptcy litigation, creditor/debtor litigation, tax litigation, pension and employee benefit litigation and commercial litigation.
+Jeff’s practice is focused on representing businesses and individuals with complex financial litigation needs including: bankruptcy/bankruptcy litigation, creditor/debtor litigation, tax litigation, and commercial litigation.
 He regularly tries cases and appeals before Connecticut’s state and federal courts.
-Jeff has particular experience regarding the interplay between and among bankruptcy law, tax law and ERISA.
+Jeff has particular experience regarding the interplay between bankruptcy and tax law.

-Jeff regularly serves as counsel to clients experiencing a wide of array of financial challenges.
+Jeff regularly serves as counsel to clients experiencing a wide of array of financial challenges, typically involving some form of “bet the company” matters.
 Representative engagements include:

 Financial Restructuring and Bankruptcy

-- Counsel to the debtor-in-possession in numerous industries of industries including: finance, real estate, aero space, medical and medical devices, construction, specialty mill working, real estate, hospitality and recreation, legal profession, manufacturing, energy and industrial
+- Counsel to the debtor-in-possession in numerous industries including: finance, real estate, aero-space, medical and medical devices, construction, specialty mill working, real estate, hospitality and recreation, legal profession, manufacturing, energy and industrial

 - Counsel to debtors in workouts (out-of-court restructuring)

-- Counsel to the Chapter 7 Trustee in prosecution of avoidance actions, sale of assets and other matters involving a major ponzi scheme
+- Counsel to the Chapter 7 Trustee in prosecution of all forms of litigation and avoidance actions, sale of assets, and other matters

 - Successful abatement of penalties for employment taxes assessed against a company on account of internal fraud by controller